 - Transfer points.
 One of the main benefits you get with this card is the ability to transfer points with partner airlines and hotels at a 1:1 ratio.

 Another point where the Sapphire cards excel is the amount of money you get for trip cancellation and interruption due to sickness, weather conditions and other situations covered by your card agreement.
-With the Ink cards you can be reimbursed up to $5,000, and for the Sapphire cards up to $10,000.
+With the Ink cards, you can be reimbursed up to $5,000, and for the Sapphire cards up to $10,000.
 The amount covers your prepaid non-refundable travel expenses, such as passenger fares, tours and hotels.

 You don’t have to be torn between a Sapphire card and an Ink business card.
 With the Chase Ultimate Rewards® program, you can combine the points you earn with your personal and business cards and redeem them for travel rewards for the highest value.

-If you still aren’t sure which one to pick, check out our comprehensive guide to business credit cards to help you choose the right one.
+If you still aren’t sure which one to pick, check out our guide to business credit cards to help you choose the right one.